lemoynelibrary/lemoyne/wordpress/README.md

 ## Docker Setup for Testing

 To test my theme locally, I am running Wordpress and MySQL inside a Docker container on my Macintosh.
-I'm using [Docker Compose](https://docs.docker.com/compose/) rather than running commands on the command line.
+I'm using [Docker Compose](https://docs.docker.com/compose/) rather than running docker commands on the command line.
 With all the details that have to be accounted for, it would be too easy to make a mistake.

 The `docker-compose.yml` file I created contains the following directives: